macrat/ayd/README.md

 But this way is not work on some platforms for instance docker container.
 Please set `yes` to `AYD_PRIVILEGED` environment variable to use privileged ICMP.

+Ping will timeout in 10 seconds and report as failure.

 examples:
 - `ping:example.com`
 - `ping:192.168.1.1`